Kate Riggs, Croydon

 Melbourne to London

-Kate Riggs, an RMIT alumnus with a background in architecture, has dedicated the past five years to enhancing the urban environment of the London Borough of Croydon.
+Kate Riggs, an RMIT alumna with a background in architecture, has dedicated the past five years to enhancing the urban environment of the London Borough of Croydon.

 After completing her Bachelors and Masters in Architecture at RMIT in Melbourne, Kate decided not to go into traditional architectural practice, instead ending up working in the public sector.